PhD in Health Sciences

 - It is not possible to participate in courses.

-- No applications for financial support from the department can be made.
+- No applications for financial support from the faculty can be made.

 - No applications for the opening of the doctoral procedure can be made.

 For all courses with earned ECTS credits, written documentation is required to ensure that the requirements according to § 4, number 1 of the Guide to PhD Regulations are fulfilled.
 The minimum number of credits to be earned during the doctoral studies is 18 ECTS credits (according to § 7, number 1 of the Guide to PhD Regulations).
 Usually these credits consist of participation in elective modules (in the amount of at least 6 ECTS) and in elective modules, which are announced at the beginning of each semester.

 Application for the opening of the doctoral procedure

 The doctoral procedure is opened at the candidate's request.
 The application must be submitted in writing to the head of the faculty and submitted to the Study Center by email to phd_health. @ unilu.ch

 The following documents (as pdf-files) must be enclosed with the application:

 - a declaration by the candidate that he or she has independently written the submitted dissertation, that he or she has only used the specified aids when writing the dissertation and that he or she has marked passages that have been adopted either literally or in content as such a statement as to whether the dissertation has already been submitted to a university in the current or another version

 - proof of academic achievements of at least 18 ECTS credits